-Older adults sometimes wonder whether there are legal grounds for getting court orders allowing them to visit grandchildren (typically if the grandchildren's parents are divorced or were never married to each other, or one of them has died).
-Illinois court decisions emphasize that a child's parents have the primary right to decide whether other persons can visit the child.
-On the other hand, Illinois has statutory provisions seeking to allow grandparents to get court-ordered visitation of grandchildren in limited situations.62 This is a changing area of the law, and only a few broad statements can be made about it.
-At the time of publication, the statutory provisions said that a grandparent or great-grandparent can seek a court order for visitation with a child who is at least 1 year old-but not that a visitation order must be granted-in any of several kinds of situations involving "an unreasonable denial of visitation by a parent."
+Older adults sometimes wonder whether there are legal grounds for getting court orders allowing them to visit grandchildren-typically if the grandchildren's parents are divorced or were never married to each other, or one of them has died.
+Illinois court decisions say that a child's parents have the primary right to decide whether other persons can visit the child.
+On the other hand, Illinois has statutory provisions seeking to allow grandparents to get court-ordered visitation of grandchildren in limited situations.67 Those provisions say that a grandparent or great-grandparent can seek a court order for visitation with a child who is at least 1 year old (but not that a visitation order must be granted) in any of several kinds of situations involving "an unreasonable denial of visitation by a parent."
 They include these:

-- The other parent is deceased or has been missing for at least 3 months. - (2) A parent has been in jail or prison for the last 3 months before the petition for visitation is filed. - (3) The parents are divorced or legally separated, and at least one of them does not object to the visitation. - (4) The parents are not married and not living together-and if the petitioner claims to be a paternal grandparent or greatgrandparent, a court has found the petitioner's son or grandson to be the father.63
+- (1) The other parent is deceased or has been missing for at least 3 months. - (2) A parent is legally incompetent. - (3) A parent has been in jail or prison for at least the last 3 months.

+- (4) The parents are divorced or legally separated (or a divorce proceeding or other court proceeding involving parental responsibilities or child visitation is underway), and at least one parent does not object to the visitation. - (5) The parents are neither married nor living together, but a court has determined who are the child's parents.
+68

-The statute clearly says that a person filing such a petition for visitation has the burden of showing that denial of visitation by the parent(s) harms the child.
-The law lists 11 factors for courts to consider when deciding whether to grant such visitation.64
+The statute clearly says that a person filing such a petition for visitation has the burden of showing that denial of visitation by the parent(s) harms the child.69 The law lists 12 factors for courts to consider when deciding whether to grant such visitation.70